Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 Crisis response guidelines and the team’s decision making ability must be tested before an actual emergency occurs.

-You can also use this simple timeline template to outline your crisis management strategy:
+You can also use this simple timeline template to outline your crisis management plan:

 Check out our other project plan templates to help visualize your strategy.